lsegal/atom-runner/README.md

 * Hit Ctrl+Shift+C to kill a currently running process.
 * Hit Escape to close the runner window.

+## Features

+* A docked runner window with ANSI support and ESC keybinding to close.
+* PATH and environment variable detection on OSX.
+* Shebang executable detection for shell source files.
+* Configurable commands based on file scope or filename matches.

 ## Configuring

 This package uses the following default configuration: